Robert Kilroy-Silk

-Robert Michael Kilroy-Silk (né Silk; born 19 May 1942) is an English former politician and broadcaster.
+Robert Michael Kilroy-Silk (born Silk; born 19 May 1942) is an English former politician and broadcaster.
 After a decade as a university lecturer, he served as a Labour Party Member of Parliament (MP) from 1974 to 1986.
 He left the House of Commons in 1986 in order to present a new BBC Television daytime talk show, Kilroy, which ran until 2004.
-He returned to politics, serving as a Member of the European Parliament (MEP) from 2004 to 2009.
+He returned to politics, serving as a Member of the European Parliament (MEP) from 2004 to 2009, initially as a member of the UK Independence Party (UKIP).
 He had a significant role in the mainstreaming of Eurosceptic politics in the UK and has been dubbed 'The Godfather of Brexit'.